Aetopia/ZetaConfig/README.md

 1. `Resolution Scale`:
     Set the ingame render resolution.
 You can set any value between `50 ~ 100`.

-2. `Display Mode` (Provided by Borderless Window Display Mode Tool.):
+2. `Display Mode` (Provided by Window Display Mode Tool.):
-    Configure the display resolution, the game will run at.
+    Configure the display resolution and window size, the game will run at.

 3. `Spoof CPU Cores` (Provided by Special K.):
     This option allows one to make their CPU core count to appear lower than actual.